-Here you'll discover ideas, techniques, and tools you can use right away.
-Whether you are a student, career professional, or retired Baby Boomer, there's valuable information and resources here for you.
+Here you will discover ideas, techniques, and tools for remembering what you don't want to forget.
+You'll also find strategies for keeping your brain sharp from youth to old age.
+Whether you are a student, career professional, or enjoying your retirement years, there's valuable information and resources here for you.

-About Me.
 I've been fascinated by memory for as long as I can remember.
-Even as a child, I noticed how some of my peers seemed gifted with a superior memory.
+As a child, I noticed that some of my peers seemed gifted with a superior memory.

 I'm smart, but my natural memory is average.
-That's why I've dedicated the last several years to finding the best ways I can improve it.
+That's why I've dedicated so much time to finding the best ways I can improve it.
 And I've come to realize there are people everywhere who aren't satisfied with their memory.

 I've shared my discoveries with you throughout this website.
 By spreading this knowledge, I hope to empower you to strengthen your mental abilities and achieve more in life.

-I like to send memory improvement tips through email once in awhile.
+I like to send memory improvement tips through email.
 Feel free to sign up to receive this if you are interested.